Bunohan: Production

 Apparat initially had difficulties in finding adequate resources for film funding and production had to be delayed for a year while waiting for the loan to be processed.
 The National Film Development Corporation approved a loan after Apparat successfully pitched their idea to the former.
 The project went into execution after another bank approved a loan that provided special schemes for film financing.

 Swamp and tidal movement were the biggest challenges in picking the natural elements for the background, considering that the filming took place in locations across the east coast of Peninsular Malaysia where the region is prone to floods and expected monsoon seasons.
 Dain gave credit to his team who had gone through various challenges to produce beautiful cinematography for the entire film.

 Release

-Theatrical release

-Bunohan was released on Malaysian theaters on 8 March 2012, after a critically acclaimed response by audiences in several international film festival which played the film previous years, including Fantastic Fest in 2011 plus the Palm Springs and Asean Film Festivals in 2012.
+Bunohan had its world premiere at the Toronto International Film Festival and its Asian premiere at the Taipei Golden Horse Film Festival.
+It screened to critical acclaim at other international film festivals, including Fantastic Fest in 2011, and the Palm Springs and Asean Film Festivals in 2012.
+It was released in Malaysian theaters on 8 March 2012.